turian/topia.termextract/README.txt

     which allows you to keep the original spacing of the term:
         Old = [u'Mr .
 Smith']
         New = [u'Mr. Smith']
+    * Fixed a bug where a term wouldn't be found if it was literally the last token of the sentence.
+    * Fixed a bug (?) where unigram terms were included even if their tokens were part of a multiterm.